 A content marketing strategy doesn’t need to be a 40-page document.
 It needs to answer a handful of questions clearly, and it needs to be written down.

-Then your audience.
+Next, your audience.
 Who specifically are you helping, and what are they actually searching for?
-This is where keyword and topic research lives.
+This is where buyer personas earn their keep — not vague demographics, but real profiles of the people you’re trying to reach, mapped to what they search and what they need at each funnel stage.
+Do the keyword and topic research here too.
 Not guessing what people want, but checking.

-From there, pick your formats based on the goal (see the section above), map them to a realistic calendar, and define a simple workflow for who does what.
+From there, pick your formats based on the goal (see the section above) and give the plan a home: an editorial content calendar that maps each piece to a realistic publish date and a simple workflow for who does what.
+The calendar is the difference between a strategy that runs and a strategy that lives in someone’s head.
 That’s it.
 That’s a strategy.

 Two things worth burning into memory.
 First, write it down.
 The documented-strategy performance gap is one of the most consistent findings in the whole field, and it holds across company sizes.
 Second, the industry has shifted hard from volume to quality.
 Most marketers now report better results from publishing fewer, sharper pieces than from flooding the calendar.
 Ten great posts beat fifty forgettable ones.
 Every time.

 Your channels fall into a few buckets.
 Owned channels (your email list, your site) are yours forever.
-Earned channels (organic search, shares, mentions) are powerful but borrowed, and lately, shrinking.
-Around 30% of marketers report their search traffic has dropped as people shift to AI tools for answers, and a growing share of searches now end without anyone clicking through to a website at all.
+Earned channels (organic search, shares, mentions) are powerful but borrowed, and lately, shrinking — a chunk of marketers report search traffic slipping as people turn to AI tools for answers, with more searches ending without a click at all.

+Now the other half of the equation: knowing whether any of it worked.
 Most teams measure the wrong thing.
 They watch traffic go up and call it a win.
+But traffic is a vanity number until it’s tied to revenue.

 Every guide you’ve read probably ends around “measure your results.”
 As if content is a thing you finish.